slee511/223740/README.md

 NLP stuff above.

+## Everyone's a leader.
+But which type? (https://daviddatascience.shinyapps.io/covid_leader/)

 ## Do masks help control COVID-19? (https://daviddatascience.shinyapps.io/coronavirus_mask/#section-graphs)

 ## One quick view of coronavirus's spread and cost of lives in the U.S. and the world (https://daviddatascience.shinyapps.io/coronavirus_oneview/#section-graphs)